syncfusion-content/windowsforms-docs/WindowsForms/SpellCheckerAdv/Getting-Started.md

 TextBoxSpellEditor TextEditor = new TextBoxSpellEditor(this.richTextBox1);

-SpellEditor = TextEditor;

-this.spellCheckerAdv1.PerformSpellCheckForControl(SpellEditor);
+this.spellCheckerAdv1.PerformSpellCheckForControl(TextEditor);

 {% endhighlight %}

 {% highlight VB %}

 Dim TextEditor As New TextBoxSpellEditor(Me.richTextBox1)

-SpellEditor = TextEditor

-Me.spellCheckerAdv1.PerformSpellCheckForControl(SpellEditor)
+Me.spellCheckerAdv1.PerformSpellCheckForControl(TextEditor)

 {% endhighlight %}

 {% endtabs %}

-5) In the Click event of the button call SpellCheck method with RichTextBox.
+**Step 4** - Finally trigger `SpellCheckerAdv` through an event such as `Click` of the button as given below.

 {% tabs %}